cournape/Bento/doc/source/reference.rst

 Introduction
 ============

-The package description is a text file, by default named toysetup.info.
+The package description is a text file, by default named bento.info.
 Its syntax is indentation-based, and lines starting with `#` are ignored (comments).

 A typical .info file contains the following information: